 Submit a Request for Search of Petroleum Title

-The Department of Mines and Petroleum’s Petroleum Register is a public registry that, pursuant to Petroleum Legislation, allows titles to be searched and extracts of these and associated documents taken for a prescribed fee.
+The Department of Mines, Industry Regulation and Safety's Petroleum Register is a public registry that, pursuant to Petroleum Legislation, allows titles to be searched and extracts of these and associated documents taken for a prescribed fee.

 The Petroleum Register comprises two parts, outlined below.